 Tax Fundamentals of LLCs and Partnerships

-This webcast provides you with a thorough review of the fundamental concepts.
-We'll address the tax consequences of the most common transactions engaged in by LLCs and partnerships.
-You will receive practical guidance on the basic conceptual framework underlying partnership and LLC taxation with an emphasis on explaining the tax consequences most frequently confronted by tax practitioners.
-We include materials on the impact of the Tax Cuts and Jobs Act of 2017 (TCJA) tax reform law.
+The course addresses the tax consequences of the most common transactions engaged in by LLCs and partnerships.
+Develop a level of comfort with the basic conceptual framework underlying partnership and LLC taxation, with an emphasis on explaining the tax consequences associated with issues that are most frequently confronted by tax practitioners.

-Calculate the tax basis of assets transferred to a partnership or limited liability company (LLC) at formation.
+?
+Determine the tax basis of assets transferred to a partnership or LLC at formation.

 ?
 Explain the tax consequences and liabilities to a partnership/LLC of property transfers.

 ?
 Distinguish between distributions and compensatory payments to partners and recognize tax consequences of each type of payment.

 ?
 Apply the at-risk and passive activity loss limitations to pass-through losses from partnerships and LLCs.

 ?
 Electing to be Taxed as a Partnership: The "Check-the-Box" Rules

 ?
 Tax Consequences of Partnership or LLC Formation